-- (1) Getting ready for injecting cooling water to the reactor from all available water sources (including raw water and sea water) when a BDB compound accident happened, resulting in a prolonged large-scale impact on the plant which might cause the loss of all onsite and offsite permanently installed AC power or reactor make-up water systems; and - (2) Based on the safety first principle, taking a decisive action to inject cooling water to the reactor from all available water sources to prevent the core melt and the release of radioactive materials outside even if the possibility of future electricity generation from the affected NPP may be sacrificed when it is judged that the reactor core cooling capability is to be lost. (see also Subsection 18.4(B)(5).)
+- (1) Getting ready for injecting cooling water to the reactor from all available water sources (including raw water and sea water) when a BDB compound accident happened, resulting in a prolonged large-scale impact on the plant which might cause the loss of all onsite and offsite permanently installed AC power or reactor make-up water systems; and - (2) Based on the safety first principle, taking a decisive action to inject cooling water to the reactor from all available water sources to prevent the core melt and the release of radioactive materials outside even if the possibility of future electricity generation from the affected NPP may be sacrificed when it is judged that the reactor core cooling capability is to be lost.
+(See also Subsection 18.4(B)(5).)

 URG can be viewed as a defense-in-depth supplement to the current emergency operating procedures (EOP) to prevent an accident from becoming a severe (core-melt) accident.
 The initiation of URG and related URG actions are based on the plant-specific (or site-specific) features as compared to the symptom-based abnormal operating procedures (AOPs) and EOP.
 Current AOPs and EOP are symptom-based.
 They are suitable for handling internal events.
-When there is a large-scale severe compound external event, like the Fukushima accident, whose effects are on the entire plant site, the response will be quite urgent and thus the symptom-based procedures may be required to enhance.
+When there is a large-scale severe compound external event, like the Fukushima accident, whose effects are on the entire plant site, the response will be quite urgent and thus the symptom-based procedures may not be appropriate.
 Therefore, after the Fukushima Daiichi nuclear accident, each NPP of the TPC has developed an URG with respect to the plant-specific (or site-specific) features.

-In the international nuclear community, some emergency response procedures and guidelines similar to the TPC's URG have been developed recently in order to manage the beyond design basis accidents (BDBA) and severe accidents, for example, by the Boiling Water Reactor Owners Group (BWROG), Pressurized Water Reactor Owners Group

-(PWROG) and the Nuclear Energy Institute (NEI).
-The URG is similar to the concept adopted in NEI 12-06: "Diverse and Flexible Coping Strategies (FLEX) Implementation Guide."
+In the international nuclear community, some emergency response procedures and guidelines similar to the TPC's URG have been developed recently in order to manage the beyond design basis accidents (BDBA) and severe accidents, for example, by the Boiling Water Reactor Owners Group (BWROG), Pressurized Water Reactor Owners Group (PWROG) and the Nuclear Energy Institute (NEI).
+The URG is similar to the movable equipment concept adopted in NEI 12-06: "Diverse and Flexible Coping Strategies (FLEX) Implementation Guide."

-The operability of the plant-specific features in the URG has been justified on the basis of rigorous systematic review and thorough accident analysis and the AEC will keep close look on the development of the URG which is subject to the review of AEC.
-Besides, AEC requests the TPC's NPPs to comply with the requirements of FLEX in NEI 12-06 (per USNRC NTTF Report Tier 1 recommendation 4.2) and to strengthen and integrate the EOPs, SAMGs and EDMGs with the URG consistent with the USNRC NTTF Report Tier 1 recommendation about the TPC's URG is given in Subsections 10.2(11), 18.4(C)(5) and19.4.2.
+The operability of the plant-specific features in the URG has been implemented during the emergency response exercise by the TPC and the AEC conducted the inspection at the same time.
+Besides, AEC requests the TPC's NPPs to comply with the requirements of FLEX in NEI 12-06 (per USNRC NTTF Report Tier 1 recommendation 4.2) and to strengthen and integrate the EOPs, SAMGs and EDMGs with the URG consistent with the USNRC NTTF Report Tier 1 recommendation 8.
+More information about the TPC's URG is given in Subsections 10.2(11), 18.4(C)(5) and19.4.2.